Internet Resources

 AMONG those given MBEs in this year's New Year Honours was the artist Stephen Wiltshire.
 A big success, his immensely detailed cityscapes fly off gallery walls.
 He is also autistic.
 But are the two connected?

-It is not meant for you to transform me to who you think I should be For God created this soul, and knowingly he create the whole of me
+It is not meant for you to transform me to who you think I should be

 The writers' styles and motives for writing vary, and there has been no attempt to pick only the professional.
 This allows a range of different voices to be heard, to illustrate the variety of ways in which we view our experiences.